-The answer to this apparent objection lies in the fact that the instrumental rationale for merit-based selection is just a part of the larger three level justification.
+The answer to this apparent objection lies in the fact that the instrumental rationale for merit-based selection is just a part of the larger three-level justification.
 This justification is a response to someone's complaint about having less than some others have.
 The adequacy of this response depends on an adequate defense of all three claims, including in particular the first claim that having the position to which special benefits are attached is justified to begin with.
-The institutional character of the rationale for meritbased selection reflects that fact that the resultant inequality is justified only if the position is administered in accordance with its justification.
-But this top down step is part of an overall justification owed to the person who is affected.
-(I will offer a further response to this objection below.)
+The institutional character (p.50) of the rationale for merit-based selection reflects the fact that the resultant inequality is justified only if the position is administered in accordance with its justification.
+But this top-down step is part of an overall justification owed to the person who is affected.
+(I will offer a further response to this objection later.)